Tuition and Financial Aid

 The tuition totals listed above are accurate for the 2023-2024 academic year and subject to annual changes.
 The Virginia Tech Board of Visitors establishes the tuition annually, typically in the spring.
 Therefore, please use the above tuition rate as a guide in considering the cost of the program.

 The tuition total listed above does not include books or travel expenses associated with the optional international elective.
 The most current rates are always available via the bursar's webpage.

-*The tuition and fees per credit hour figure excludes the nominal library and technology fees because they are variable depending on the total credit hours taken each semester.
+*The tuition and fees per credit hour figure is variable depending on the total credit hours taken each semester.
 The most current rates are always available via the bursar's webpage.

 The decision to further your education and career by investing in an MBA can be a difficult one.
 Several funding sources may be available to you as you consider how to finance your advanced degree:

 All completed applications applicants will be considered for a scholarship.
 Incomplete applications will not be eligible for scholarship consideration and will be reviewed during a future round.
 Admission into the program does not guarantee the award of a scholarship.
 If applicants do not receive a scholarship during the round in which they apply, they may be considered for a scholarship during a later round.